Fundbase/backend-project/README.md

 git clone https://github.com/Fundbase/backend-project.git && cd backend-project/
 ```

 Generate a Rails app.
-You can add gems of your choice.
+You can add gems of your choice, but be ready to describe them.

+**Please set up up your working environment before the interview (working Ruby, Rails, native libraries),
+so we don't spend time installing anything.**

 Project description
 -------------------